 Out of 68 Gavi-supported vaccine introductions and campaigns projected to take place in 2020, 44 have been impacted due to COVID-19: 39 are confirmed delays, and a further 5 are at risk of delay.
-A number of Gavi-eligible countries have resumed campaigns and vaccine introductions, as reported last month: Ethiopia (measles campaign), Eritrea (meningococcal introduction), Nepal (rotavirus introduction), Solomon Islands (rotavirus introduction), Yemen (diphtheria and oral polio vaccine campaigns) and Zambia (leveraged Child Health Week to include a catch-up campaign for inactivated polio vaccine).
+A number of Gavi-eligible countries have resumed campaigns and vaccine introductions, as reported last month: Ethiopia (measles campaign), Eritrea (meningococcal introduction), Nepal (rotavirus introduction), Solomon Islands (rotavirus introduction), Yemen (diphtheria and oral polio vaccine campaigns) and Zambia (leveraged Child Health Week to include a catch-up campaign for IPV).
+Early reports indicate a reduced turnout in some campaigns (for example, Ethiopia), thereby emphasising the need to intensify demand efforts as countries maintain, restore and strengthen immunisation services.

-Eighteen Gavi-eligible countries have reported shipment delays, while approximately eight countries are reporting stock-outs at central or subnational level due to COVID-19.
-UNICEF reported more than 50 vaccine deliveries in week 30 (20 July) - the second week in a row.
+Eighteen Gavi-eligible countries have reported shipment delays, while approximately seven2 countries are reporting stock-outs at central or subnational level due to the COVID-19 pandemic.
+UNICEF reported approximately 50 vaccine deliveries in week 34 (17 August) - which is within the pre-pandemic range.
 Although there are still a number of countries that are difficult to access through commercial flights, this number is declining.
-Charter flights are still required to reach more destinations compared with before the COVID-19 outbreak.
-The backlog of shipments is at the lowest level since week 15 (20 April), but additional efforts are required to bring it down to the pre-COVID level.
+Charter flights are still required to reach more destinations compared with before the pandemic.
+The backlog of shipments is at the lowest level since week 15 (20 April) and continues to decrease, but additional efforts are required to bring it down to the pre-pandemic level.

 There are delays in the implementation of Gavi's Cold Chain Equipment Optimisation Platform (CCEOP); however, the situation is slowly improving.
-The Alliance is working with governments to secure special arrangements for continued deployment of CCEOP wherever feasible and with manufacturers to manage the cost of storing devices where this is not possible.
+The Vaccine Alliance is working with governments to secure special arrangements for continued deployment of CCEOP wherever feasible and with manufacturers to manage the cost of storing devices where this is not possible.